krishna070502/Venus-Systems/Documentation/README.md

-# CoreDesk
+# Venus Chicken

 **Your Application's Control Center**

-CoreDesk empowers developers and businesses to build modern applications faster by providing a fully structured foundation — roles, permissions, admin panel, and scalable architecture.
-Instead of reinventing the backend for every project, CoreDesk gives you the core essentials from day one.
+Venus Chicken empowers developers and businesses to build modern applications faster by providing a fully structured foundation — roles, permissions, admin panel, and scalable architecture.
+Instead of reinventing the backend for every project, Venus Chicken gives you the core essentials from day one.

 > **Modular.
 Extensible.
-Developer-friendly.** — CoreDesk is the backbone for any application.
+Developer-friendly.** — Venus Chicken is the backbone for any application.

 ## 🚀 Tech Stack